Why your send time optimization is probably making things worse

 What matters far more?
 Day of week consistency.
 Subscribers who know your newsletter arrives every Tuesday at 10am develop a habit.
 They anticipate it.
 Some even structure their morning around it.

 The subscribers who genuinely want your newsletter will open it whether it arrives at their “predicted optimal time” or not.
-The subscribers who are marginal—the ones send time optimisation is designed to capture—probably weren’t going to engage meaningfully anyway.
+The subscribers who are marginal—the ones send time optimization is designed to capture—probably weren’t going to engage meaningfully anyway.

-When optimisation actually works
+When optimization actually works

-There are scenarios where send time optimisation makes sense.
+There are scenarios where send time optimization makes sense.
 If you’re running a large promotional programme with multiple sends per week and your primary goal is transaction completion, the individual-level precision can move the needle.

 If you have a genuinely global audience spread across eight or more time zones, some degree of send time variation is necessary.
-But even then, consider batching sends into two or three deliberate time windows rather than continuous optimisation.
+But even then, consider batching sends into two or three deliberate time windows rather than continuous optimization.

 What to do instead